jhonlima97/landing-page/README.md

 # Project: Discovery Landing Page

 # Developing environment
-Run `ng start` for a dev server.
+Run `npm start` for a dev server.
 For default to `http://localhost:4200/`.

 To test the API: run node server.js
 endpoints: explore, reviews, posts